theforeman/forklift/containers/docs/deploy.md

 ## Deploy Containers to Openshift

-Deploying the containers that were built involves pushing the containers to Openshift, generating a deployment role and then finally shipping them to Openshift.
+### Generate Certificates

+Some services require SSL certificates to communicate or to generate client certificates.
 The first step in this is to generate a set of SSL certificates for the services to communicate with:

     ansible-playbook tools/generate-certificates.yml